TomConlin/Semantic_Exchange_Format/README.md

-# Tom's long diatribe.
-Read
+# Bring me a Shrubbery!

 ## Structural Problem

 Phenotype data lacks a well defined standard exchange format

-Phenotype data is profoundly different than geneotype data.
+Phenotype data is profoundly different than genotype data.
 Bioinformatics already has a decent handle on genotype data.
-Genotype data is basicly ordered linear lists (DNA RNA genes protiens ...) algorithms for working with lists are well behaved and only incremental improvments may be expected in the general case.
+Genotype data is basically ordered linear lists (DNA RNA genes proteins ...) algorithms for working with lists are well behaved and only incremental improvements may be expected in the general case.

 Capturing Phenotypes requires a branching data structure to describe entities